 The fire took off as though it were a living thing.
 Hissing, it danced over the dry grass and up into the resinous pines.
 As though a strange recital, the blaze tangoed onto the boughs where its dance widened in skirts of flame.
 Snaps and crackles from falling limbs bruised the air; popping sounds slid through the canyon as fire grew higher, and pine trunks burst, smudges of smoke blemishing the sky.

 Firefighters arrived at Roy McCartney’s trailer to advise he promptly leave.
 They explained that the winds suddenly shifted, and that the fire bent back on itself to switch directions.
 Better pack up that tin can, get what you absolutely need they warned, and did he know if anyone else lived off these back roads?

-Roy pointed south toward a house across the dry field, just barely visible through the tree foliage, although the porches were easily seen with binoculars and Roy practiced checking on the place.
+Roy pointed south toward a house across the dry field, just barely visible through the foliage, although the porch was easily seen with binoculars and Roy practiced checking on the place.
 Looking out for my neighbor was his rationale.
-A woman who lived alone needed a man’s keen eyes; needed someone to hold safety in check.
-From a distance his neighbor looked like a twig, and sometimes when Roy honed his binoculars on her house he completely overlooked her.
-Roy supposed himself an old-fashioned sort, not typical for the times.
+A woman who lived alone needed a man’s keen eyes, needed someone to hold safety in check.
+From a distance his neighbor looked like a small twig, and sometimes when Roy honed his binoculars on her house he completely missed her.
+Roy supposed himself an old-fashioned sort.